Alpha Capricornid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 5 per hour (ZHR).
-The Moon will be 17 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.
+The Moon will be 29 days old at the time of peak activity, and so will present minimal interference.

-The radiant of the α–Capricornid meteor shower is at around right ascension 19h40m, declination -10°.
+The radiant of the α–Capricornid meteor shower is at around right ascension 19h40m, declination -10°, as shown by the green cross on the planetarium above.
 At midnight, it appears 27° above your southern horizon from London (click to change).
-All of the meteors will appear to be travelling directly outward from this point.
+All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 The best place to look to see as many meteors as possible is not at the radiant itself, but at any dark patch of sky which is around 90° away from it, since it is at a distance of around 90° from the radiant that meteors will typically appear at their brightest.